ambilight clone for your arduino and some WS2801s using boblight

 sudo cp "$SKETCHBOOK_PATH/ambilight/boblight.conf" /etc/

-to compile and upload to your Arduino.
+Ctrl-u to compile and upload to your Arduino.
 Unplug your Arduino and attach

 the LED strip to your Arduino as in the following pictures.

-There's a few configurable values in ambilight.ino
+There's a few configurable values in ambilight.ino.

-section of /etc/boblight.conf
+prefix: prefix value from [device] section of /etc/boblight.conf

-has to be configured with the regions (boblight calls
+/etc/boblight.conf has to be configured with the regions (boblight calls

 them "lights") that are sampled for each individual LED.
 Below is a diagram of